 force majeure factors, there are risks that:

-Miners may not respond to the value proposition or
+Contributors may not respond to the value proposition or

 will balk at the unavoidable cost of equipment